12.1 History of OFC

 Karl Fulton

-Oxy-Fuel Cutting is one of the most vital skills for a welder fabricator to master.
-This operation allows you to cut carbon and low alloy steels accurately at a wide range of thicknesses depending on your torch setup.
-This process is not used to cut metals that do not rapidly oxidize, such as Stainless steel and high alloy steels.
+OFC is one of the most vital skills for a welder fabricator to master.
+This operation allows you to cut carbon and low-alloy steels accurately and at a wide range of thicknesses, depending on your torch setup.
+The OFC process is not used to cut metals that do not rapidly oxidize, such as stainless and high-alloy steels.

 It all starts with a torch hooked up to a fuel bottle and an oxygen bottle.
-Once the flame has been adjusted to a neutral flame the metal is heated to its kindling temperature of approximately 1400 degrees F then adding an additional jet of oxygen in the center of the preheat flames.
-This causes the metal to oxidize rapidly or burn.
-The burning/molten metal will run off as slag as the torch moves.
-This can shape the edge, pierce holes, or cut a slit in the metal, in all cases the edges that are left behind are known as the Kerf.
-This can produce a clean finish with practice and can easily be mechanized to bevel plate, pipe, or even connected to a CNC machine.
+Once the flame has been adjusted to a neutral flame, the metal is heated to its kindling temperature of approximately 1,400 degrees Fahrenheit.
+Then an additional jet of oxygen is added in the center of the preheat flames, which causes the metal to oxidize rapidly or burn.
+The burning, molten metal runs off as slag as the torch moves.
+This process can shape the edge, pierce holes, or cut a slit in metal, in all cases the edges that are left behind are known as kerfs.
+OFC can produce a clean finish with practice and can easily be mechanized to bevel plate or pipe if connected to a computer numerically controlled machine.

 - Regulators